Multi-Exit Kolmogorov-Arnold Networks: enhancing accuracy and parsimony: Discussion

+While multi-exit KANs introduce additional complexity through exit weights, this does not compromise KAN's core interpretability advantages.
+The activation functions remain visualizable and amenable to symbolic regression~\cite{liu2024kan2.0}, while learned exit weights can themselves provide interpretable insights into layer contributions during training.
+Most importantly, multi-exit KANs improve interpretability by identifying more parsimonious configurations---when performance is achieved at early exits, fewer layers of functional composition are needed, yielding inherently more interpretable models.

 Despite the promising results presented in this work, some limitations should be acknowledged.
 Perhaps the most serious concern is the extra need to set the exit weights when fitting a multi-exit KAN.
 In all our experiments, setting $w$ required only brief coarse-grained tuning (and it is addressed by our learning-to-exit algorithm) but in settings where data are scarce, it may be difficult to optimize the exit weights without overfitting.
 Second, we focused our comparisons on single-exit versus multi-exit KANs to isolate the effect of the architectural change, leaving broader comparisons for future work.
-Likewise, future work should consider the effects of different hyperparameter values and training settings, including other sources of regularization such as pruning~\cite{liu2025kan}, since it is important in practice to ascertain the optimal settings for different applications and whether multi-exits benefit from or remain useful with such fine-tuning.
+While comparisons of single- and multi-exit KANs with other interpretable architectures such as decision trees, linear models, or attention-based interpretable networks would provide valuable context, comparing methods with different notions of interpretability calls for different evaluation protocols.
+Such systematic comparisons across different interpretable architectures are beyond the scope of this work but represent an important direction for future research.
+Likewise, future work should consider the effects of different hyperparameter values and training settings, including other sources of regularization such as pruning~\cite{liu2025kan}, to ascertain the optimal settings for different applications and whether multi-exits benefit from or remain robust to such techniques.
+Pruning, in particular, while non-differentiable, may interplay with the different exit layers in interesting and useful ways.
 Third, while multi-exit architectures often identify more parsimonious models, the interpretability gains are indirect---the exits themselves do not enhance the interpretability of individual activation functions, but rather help identify simpler network configurations.
 Fourth, our learning-to-exit algorithm should be studied further and, while effective, can surely be improved.
 Finally, the additional computational overhead during training, though modest, may become more significant for very deep networks with many exits.